Air Fryer Potato Wedges

 Do I have to soak my potatoes before air frying?

-Soaking the cut potatoes in cold water before air frying removes the excess starch on the outside of the potato and makes them super, extra crispy.
+Soaking the cut potatoes in cold water before air frying removes the excess starch on the outside of the potato, providing maximum crispiness!

 More air fryer recipes we love!